 Character - A place with its own identity.
 To promote character in townscape and landscape by responding to and reinforcing locally distinctive patterns of development, landscape and culture.
-Continuity and Enclosure - A place where public and private spaces are clearly distinguished.
-To promote the continuity of street frontages and the enclosure of space by development which clearly defines public and private areas.
-Quality of the Public Realm - A place with attractive and successful outdoor space.
-To promote public spaces and routes that are attractive, safe, uncluttered and work effectively for all in society, including disabled and elderly people.
-Ease of Movement - A place that is easy to get to and more through.
-To promote accessibility and local permeability by making places that connect with each other and are easy to move through, putting people before traffic and integrating land uses and transport.
-Legibility - A place that has a clear image and is easy to understand.
-To promote legibility through development that provides recognisable routes, intersections, vistas and landmarks to help people find their way around.
-Adaptability - A place that can change easily.
-To promote adaptability through development that can respond to changing social, technological and economic conditions.
-Diversity -A place with variety and choice.
+Continuity and Enclosure - A place where To promote the continuity of street frontages public and private spaces are clearly and the enclosure of space by development distinguished. which clearly defines public and private areas.
+Quality of the Public Realm - A place with To promote public spaces and routes that are attractive and successful outdoor space. attractive, safe, uncluttered and work effectively for all in society, including disabled and elderly people.
+Ease of Movement - A place that is easy to To promote accessibility and local get to and more through. permeability by making places that connect with each other and are easy to move through, putting people before traffic and integrating land uses and transport.
+Legibility - A place that has a clear image To promote legibility through development and is easy to understand. that provides recognisable routes, intersections, vistas and landmarks to help people find their way around.
+Adaptability - A place that can change To promote adaptability through easily. development that can respond to changing social, technological and economic conditions.
+Diversity - A place with variety and choice.
 To promote diversity and choice through a mix of compatible developments and uses that work together to create viable places that respond to local needs.